-Visit our enrollment page to see our 21-22 school year enrollment process and timeline, and to sign up for a live Q&A with our program director, which is required to be added to our interest list for the school year.
+Visit our enrollment page to see our enrollment process and timeline for mid-year enrollments and for 2022-23 enrollments.
+There you'll find a form to sign up for a live Q&A with our program director, which is required to be added to our interest list.

 Watch this video to learn more about homeschooling and what the Home Education Exchange provides to member families:

-For more information about the Home Education Exchange or to inquire about enrolling your child(ren), contact program director Jonathan Nessan: email@example.com
+For more information about the Home Education Exchange or to inquire about enrolling your child(ren), contact our office: email@example.com

 Student absences should be reported via email to: firstname.lastname@example.org.